loadsys/CakePHP-Skeleton/README.md

 Command line automated test running is also possible with Grunt, which is already installed in the vagrant box.

+@TODO: Update this to use `bin/run-in-vagrant` so the watcher can run on the host.

 ```bash
 vagrant ssh
 cd /var/www